globaltravelreport/global-travel-report/content/articles/1-explore-iraklio-a-cruise-gem-for-australian-adventurers.md

 ---
 title: 'Explore Iraklio: A Cruise Gem for Australian Adventurers'
-summary: >-
+summary: "
   Greece beckons Australian travelers with its crystal-clear waters, fascinating history, and delectable cuisine.
-At the heart of this allure is Irakli...
+At the heart of this allure is Irakli..."
 date: '2025-04-14T17:47:45.825Z'
 country: Greece
 type: '''Culture, Adventure, Cruise'''